 if you are struggling to pay your rent or you are at risk of eviction, contact your local council to find out what support is available to you

 You may also be able to get financial support, such as:

 - Universal Credit

 - help from a local council through the Scottish Welfare Fund

-Citizen's Advice Scotland has information and advice if you are experiencing financial difficulties because of coronavirus.
+Citizen's Advice Scotland has information and advice if you are experiencing financial difficulties.

-The Scottish Government asks all landlords not to evict a tenant because of financial hardship from coronavirus.
-We expect landlords to be flexible with tenants and to signpost them to the sources of financial support available.
+The Scottish Government asks all landlords to be flexible with tenants and to signpost them to the sources of financial support available.